 Vacate Date / Intent to Vacate

 The lease does not automatically renew.
 If we do not approve of a tenancy extension, you must vacate the premises by the end of the lease term.
 We may deliver to you a notice of your obligation to give us notice that you intend to vacate the premises at the end of the lease term.
-The lease provides that if you do not deliver the written notice of your intent to vacate 60 days prior to the end of the lease term, that you owe us liquidated damages equal to 1 month.
+The lease provides that if you do not deliver the written notice of your intent to vacate 60 days prior to the end of the lease term, that you owe us liquidated damages as stated in the lease agreement.

 Put all trash in the proper containers, and put the containers in the proper location.
 Some association rules require specific placement of trash containers; be sure to follow those rules.
 Failure to follow community rules could result in assessment of fees.